 Inherited stock or mutual fund shares

-You might inherit property from someone.
-If so, your basis is usually the FMV on the deceased’s date of death.
+If you inherit property, your basis is usually the FMV on the deceased’s date of death.
 This applies unless the estate’s executor chooses an alternate valuation date.

 Special rules apply for individuals who died in 2010.
 For that year only, the executor could have chosen to use a modified carryover basis.
 This means your basis in the inherited property would be the deceased’s basis on the date of the deceased’s death.
 The executor of the estate could have increased the basis in the inherited property.
 They would do this by using a $1.3 million discretionary basis step-up.
 Check with the executor of the estate to figure the basis in property inherited in 2010.